smcclatchy/gene-expression-qtl/_episodes/04-review-mapping-steps.md

 ##mapping data
 load("../data/attie_DO500_mapping.data.RData")

+##genoprobs
-probs = readRDS("../data/attie_DO500_genoprobs_v5.rds")
+probs = readRDS("../data/genotypes/attie_DO500_genoprobs_v5.rds")
 ~~~
 {: .language-r}

 ### Phenotypes

-In this data set, we have ??? phenotypes for 500 diversity oubred mice.
-Since the paper is interested in type 2 dabetes and insulin secretion, lets chose `insulin tAUC` (area under the curve) for this review.
+In this data set, we have 20 phenotypes for 500 diversity oubred mice.
+Since the paper is interested in type 2 dabetes and insulin secretion, let's chose `insulin tAUC` (area under the curve) for this review.
 Before going ahead to perform QTL mapping, we need the check the phenotypes distrbution as r/qtl2 assumes a normal distribution of the phenotype.